U.S. formally ends Trump’s 'remain in Mexico' asylum policy | Politics

 U.S. formally ends Trump’s 'remain in Mexico' asylum policy

+Despite rolling back some Trump border policies, Biden has left in place a March 2020 health order known as Title 42 that allows U.S. authorities to rapidly send migrants caught at the border back to Mexico during the pandemic.
+Advocates contend the policy cuts off access to the U.S. asylum system for many migrants caught at the border while Biden officials say it is needed to prevent the spread of COVID-19.

-In a Feb.
-2 executive order, Biden called for U.S. agencies to review the MPP program and consider whether to terminate it.
-The memo formally ending the MPP program, issued by DHS Secretary Alejandro Mayorkas on Tuesday, said the program did not "adequately or sustainably enhance border management," noting that border arrests increased at times while the program remained in place.
+The MPP decision comes after a Feb.
+2 Biden executive order called for U.S. agencies to review the program, first launched in 2019, and consider whether to terminate it.
+The memo formally ending MPP, issued by DHS Secretary Alejandro Mayorkas on Tuesday, said the program did not "adequately or sustainably enhance border management," noting that border arrests increased at times while it remained in place.

 "Moreover, in making my assessment, I share the belief that we can only manage migration in an effective, responsible, and durable manner if we approach the issue comprehensively, looking well beyond our own borders," Mayorkas wrote.